El Corazón Decide

-El Corazón Decide is the 27th album and 22nd studio album recorded by Puerto Rican singer Ednita Nazario.
+El Corazón Decide (The Heart Decide) is the 27th album and 22nd studio album recorded by Puerto Rican singer Ednita Nazario.
 It was released worldwide on October 22, 2013.
 The album was recorded in Miami and London; and contains songs from international artists like Pedro Capó, Leonel García and Kany Garcia, who composed the first single from the album La Más Fuerte.
 The album follows the same musical and lyrical formula of her last previous recordings.